across the world

 9. Don’t Wait for The Tax Deadline

-Businesses are obliged to pay both income and payroll taxes.
+Businesses have to pay both income and payroll taxes.
 Everything starts from keeping your books accurate by updating them from time to time.
 Also, review your books to detect mistakes and errors so that you get the best version of your financial reports.
 This will help you ensure you file taxes correctly and effortlessly, ensuring you pay all the taxes on time.
 Make sure you pay taxes at least a couple of weeks before the deadline.

 10. Hire a Reliable Accounting Firm

-However, if you experience a shortage of accounting professionals in your company or lack accounting knowledge and expertise, you can leverage accounting services from Cogneesol.
+However, if you experience a shortage of accounting professionals in your company or lack accounting knowledge and expertise, you can leverage accounting outsourcing services from Cogneesol.
 We are one of the leading accounting outsourcing companies delivering quality services to our clients since 2008.